-Starts with registration of a READ command with auto precharge enabled and ends when ^tRP has been met.
-After ^tRP is met, the bank will be in the idle state.
+Read with au- Starts with registration of a READ command with auto precharge enato precharge bled and ends when ^tRP has been met.
+After ^tRP is met, the bank will enabled: be in the idle state.

-Row activate: Starts with registration of an ACTIVATE command and ends when precharge enabled:
+Row activate: Starts with registration of an ACTIVATE command and ends when enabled: be in the idle state.

 ^tRCD is met.
-After ^tRCD is met, the bank will be in the row active bank will be in the idle state.
+After ^tRCD is met, the bank will be in the row active state.

-Write with auto Starts with registration of a WRITE command with auto precharge enabled and ends when ^tRP has been met.
-After ^tRP is met, the met.
+Write with au- Starts with registration of a WRITE command with auto precharge enato precharge bled and ends when ^tRP has been met.
+After ^tRP is met, the bank will met.
 After ^tRFC is met, the DDR2 SDRAM will be in the all banks idle state.